Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Consequences and symptoms

-When we run longer distances and red blood cells rupture and break apart.
-The released haemoglobin from damaged bloodcells can lead to various symptoms and health concerns.
+When we run longer distances and red blood cells split and break apart due to ‘Foot Strike Hemolysis’.
+When damaged bloodcells leak haemoglobin into the bloodstram, can lead to various symptoms and health concerns.
 Some common consequences of foot strike hemolysis include:

-- Anaemia: The destruction of red blood cells can result in anaemia.
-Ruptured blood cells reduce the ability of blood cells to carry oxygen efficiently.
-Anaemia can lead to fatigue, weakness, and decreased athletic performance.
-It can also lead to dizziness, headaches and migraines.
+1. Anaemia: The destruction of red blood cells can result in anaemia.
+Ruptured blood cells reduce the ability of blood cells to carry oxygen to tissues in the body.
+Anaemia can lead to fatigue, dizziness, shortness of breath, migraines, headaches, weakness, and decreased running performance.

 Muscle and joint pain is common in runners, especially as we start to go further and push for personal bests (PB’s).
 However, if it feels unbalanced – it might be for these reasons.